vadmus/misterch0c-shadowbroker/README.md

 - **FUZZBUNCH** is an exploit framework, similar to MetaSploit
 - **ODDJOB** is an implant builder and C&C server that can deliver exploits for Windows 2000 and later, also not detected by any AV vendors

+# Utilities

 - **PASSFREELY** utility which "Bypasses authentication for Oracle servers"
+- **SMBTOUCH** Check if the target is vulnerable to samba exploits like ETERNALSYNERGY, ETERNALBLUE, ETERNALROMANCE
+- **ERRATICGOPHERTOUCH**  Check if the target is running some RPC
+- **IISTOUCH** Check if the running IIS version is vulnerable
+- **RPCOUTCH** Get info about windows via RPC